aergoio/athena-ide-atom/docs/source/index.rst

 Welcome
 =======

 Welcome to the athena ide atom wiki.
+This is an IDE (Integrated Development Environment) for `aergo smart contract <https://docs.aergo.io/en/latest/smart-contracts/index.html>`_.
+It can compile, deploy and execute smart contract with an account.
+It also can create, import and export account.

 .. toctree::
    :maxdepth: 2